altealo/SelinaBracebridge/README.md

 # Selina Bracebridge connections
-Connections with other alters in the Signifucance magazine Florence Nightingale egonet
+Connections with other alters in the Florence Nightingale egonet